Aliasing in Near-Field Array Ambiguity Functions: a Spatial Frequency-Domain Framework: Chirp-based compressive spectrum modelling

 \end{definition} The aliasing front, for instance observed in Figure~\ref{fig:AF-toy}b, is given by the boundary of $\afr(\sourceloc)$, denoted by $\partial \afr(\sourceloc)$.
 We also note that $\partial \afr(\sourceloc)$ is the contour line of the function $\bandlim(\testedloc, \sourceloc)$ at the level $2\pi \paramspacing^{-1}$.

-It is important to note that the \gls{afr} is a \emph{location-dependent} concept since each source location $\sourceloc$ leads to a possibly different \gls{afr}.
+Importantly, the \gls{afr} is a \emph{location-dependent} concept since each source location $\sourceloc$ leads to a possibly different \gls{afr}.
 By contrast, Definition~\ref{def:asod} proposes a global concept that only depends on the structure of the array.
 Still, both concepts depend on the sampling step $\paramspacing$, as seen in \eqref{eq:afr}. \begin{definition}[Aliasing-Safe operating Domain] The operating domain $\sourcedomain$ is an ``\gls{asod}" if all the pairs $\testedloc, \sourceloc \in \sourcedomain$ yield no aliasing in $\sambifun(\testedloc, \sourceloc)$.
 Mathematically, this is achieved if and only if, for all $\sourceloc \in \sourcedomain$,

 \end{definition} We emphasize that \eqref{eq:asod} is equivalent to stating that all possible pairs of true and tested locations, $\testedloc, \sourceloc \in \sourcedomain$, are such that $\testedloc \in \afr(\sourceloc)$.
 Under this condition, no grating lobe ever appears in the \gls{af} restricted to $\sourcedomain$.
 We also note that \glspl{asod} are typically not unique for a given spacing $\paramspacing$.